Chapter 17:

 How do you even perform CPR on a mythical creature?

-‘I think this is when you announce your undying love for me’, he said weakly, but still having the confident Celphi demeanor.
+‘I think this is when you announce your undying love for me’, he said weakly, still managing that confident Celphi demeanor.

 ’You can also just kiss me.
 Another manner to declare your affection for me’, he whispered, not to my ears, but to my lips.